Care Resource Management

 - Developing action plans for growth and change

-- Finding local resources to support physical, social, or spiritual well-being
+- Locating resources to support physical, social, or spiritual well-being

-Care Resource Managers do not provide counseling or therapy, but rather are available to coach and support.
-If you’re not sure where to start, you can start with a Care Resource Manager.
-Learners, along with anyone involved in their education or training, can make a referral to, or contact a Care Resource Manager.
+Care Resource Managers do not provide counseling or therapy, but are available to coach and support.
+If you’re not sure where to begin, you can start with a Care Resource Manager.
+Learners, and anyone involved in their education or training, can make a referral to, or contact a Care Resource Manager.

 Frequently asked questions (and answers)